johnpeart/johnpeart.github.io/src/share/2024-03-22-doing-weeknotes.md

 - https://mastodon.social/@johnpeart/112139256559349156
 ---

-I’ve never managed to get into the habit of week noting; but Giles’ excellent *Doing Weeknotes* guidance has inspired me to give it another shot!
+I’ve never managed to get into the habit of weeknoting; but Giles’ excellent *Doing Weeknotes* guidance has inspired me to give it another shot!

 More, soon.